dirkraft/dropwizard-file-assets/README.md

 This thing was mostly spurred on by development (I use IntelliJ for everything).
 I want to be able to refresh my browser rather than have to constantly restart dropwizard.
 I usually end up with two main methods: one for production and one for development.
-But there's no reason you couldn't also use this in production to serve files from the file system.
+The right thing to do in production is serve static assets through nginx.
+The lazy thing to do is anything else, such as serving them directly from your java application.

 Serving out of the classpath the traditional way with standard [dropwizard-assets](http://dropwizard.io/manual/core.html#serving-assets).